george-eastman-museum/LTO-Documentation/README.md

   bru -ivf /dev/st0
   ```

-### Restoring Files From Tape to a Different Directory
+### Restoring Files

 - The `-x` command is used to extract/restore files from a BRU LTO tape.
 - Start by checking what the path information on the LTO tape looks like using the `-t` command.
-- To restore the files with their original paths preserved, run the following command:
+- To restore the files to the current directory with their original paths preserved, run the following command:
   ```
   sudo bru -xvvv -b 128k -PA -f /dev/nst#
   ```